 This is because Vietnam’s climate is conducive to making musical instruments out of bamboo.
 The Chinese and Philippine bamboo is generally thicker and has more closely spaced knots.
-Their kind of bamboo will give off a lower and also more opaque sound.
+Their bamboo will give off a lower and more opaque sound.

-But the bamboo in Vietnam is able to produce a more pure and echoing sound.
-This is because the bamboo is thinner and has fewer knots than some other kinds of bamboo.
-This helps the Vietnamese bamboo musical instruments to be unique musical instruments with a unique sound.
+But the bamboo in Vietnam can produce a more pure and echoing sound.
+This is because bamboo is thinner and has fewer knots than another bamboo.
+This helps the Vietnamese bamboo musical instruments to be unique with a unique sound.

 Types of Vietnamese Bamboo Instruments.

-In Vietnam, bamboo is used to make three major kinds of musical instruments.
-The three kinds are: 1) wind musical instruments, 2) string musical instruments and 3) percussion musical instruments.
+In Vietnam, bamboo makes three significant kinds of musical instruments.
+The three kinds are 1) wind musical instruments, 2) string musical instruments, and 3) percussion.

 The Hmong in Vietnam uses a panpipe for their music which is made out of bamboo.
 The panpipe has holes in it in certain parts of the bamboo to give off different sounds.
 You would play the panpipe similar to how you may play a playing a flute or clarinet.

 But not just bamboo is used for the bamboo musical instruments, but also bamboo leaves are used to create a sound.
-And bamboo is used too make bells, drum sticks, and also castanets, which are also known as clackers.
+And bamboo is used to make bells, drumsticks, and castanets, also known as clackers.

 Vietnamese Ethnic Hill Tribes and Bamboo Musical Instruments